ros2/ros2_documentation/source/Concepts/About-Catment.rst

   Adds support for format 1 package manifests, instead of requiring format 2.
   This change isn't strictly related to ``catkin`` vs. ``ament``, because format 2 has been around for a while and ``catkin`` supports it, so developers could already update their manifests to format 2.
   But there's a ton of ROS code out there that uses format 1, so we should support it.
-  This implementation could be improved, e.g., by reasoning over the various flavors of depend tags and how they differ between formats 1 and 2.
+  This implementation could be improved, e.g. by reasoning over the various flavors of depend tags and how they differ between formats 1 and 2.
 * `ament_tools <https://github.com/ament/ament_tools/compare/catkin?expand=1>`__:
   Adds a new ``catkin`` build type to ``ament``.
   This implementation just treats ``catkin`` packages the same as plain ``cmake`` packages, which seems to work fine.